Jareechang/eloquentJS/README.md

 # EloquentJS

-My Eloquent JS repo with exercises and short notes
+My Eloquent JS repo with exercises and short notes using ES6